natesales/cdn-tree/README.md

 ### Development

 Set `CDNV3_DEVELOPMENT=true` to enable local development mode of the API.
 Dev mode disables MongoDB from expecting a replica set, and enables more verbose logging.

+### Architecture

+The cdnv3 control plane is separated into a few services and daemons.

+- the Public API is written in Python with FastAPI+Pydantic for user facing API operations
+- the Internal API is written in Go with Fiber and is used for internal ops such as managing cache nodes
+- the Database is a MongoDB replica set over a full mesh over WireGuard that runs on all the controllers in the control plane